-- 8.1 Unfortunately there will be the need for sanctions.
-The staff have identified different categories of misdemeanour, and appropriate sanctions have been matched to these categories (see Appendix A). - 8.2 Sanctions should be applied fairly and consistently to all pupils, according to the agreed 'staged' approach (see appendices), and within a context of positive reinforcement of good behaviour.
-Some pupils have their own Individual Behaviour Plans and these should be applied to them. - 8.3 Parents will be kept informed if their child's behaviour is showing cause for concern, and may be called in if the behaviour does not improve.
-Contact may be made through phone calls or a simple chat at the end of the school day. - 8.4 Time out is used as part of our planned behaviour programme.
+- 11.1 Unfortunately there will be the need for consequences.
+The staff have identified different categories of misdemeanour, and appropriate sanctions have been matched to these categories (see Appendix A). - 11.2 Consequences should be applied fairly and consistently to all pupils, according to the agreed 'staged' approach (see appendices), and within a context of positive reinforcement of good behaviour.
+Some pupils have their own Individual Behaviour Plans and these should be applied to them. - 11.3 Parents will be kept informed if their child's behaviour is showing cause for concern, and may be called in if the behaviour does not improve.
+Minor incidents may be communicated by text message - simply to inform a parent.
+Contact may be made through phone calls or a simple chat at the end of the school day. - 11.4 Time out is used as part of our planned behaviour programme.
 Time out is either within the classroom, in another classroom, in an area of the playground or in an office.
 Time out is NOT seclusion.
+The individual in time out will be monitored and not left alone.
+Time out is for a brief time only in order for a situation to be diffused or for time for reflection.
+The school will only remove pupils from the classroom where absolutely necessary and for the following reasons:

-The individual in time out will be monitored and not left alone. - As part of our sanctions/ consequences, we feel that it is important that only well behaved children should represent the school in outside activities such as football matches, athletics competitions, science days, music and dance festivals etc. If a child cannot behave well in school then we must assume that they will not behave well outside school.
+- To maintain the safety of all pupils and restore stability following an unreasonably high level of disruption - To enable disruptive pupils to be taken to a place where education can continue in a managed environment - To allow the pupil to regain calm in a safe space The school will ensure that pupils' health and safety is not compromised during their time away from the classroom, and that any additional requirements, such as SEND needs, are met. - 11.5 As part of our consequences, we feel that it is important that only well behaved children should represent the school in outside activities such as football matches, athletics competitions, science days, music and dance festivals etc. If a child cannot behave well in school then we must assume that they will not behave well outside school.
 Representing the school is a privilege.
 Children who repeatedly do not follow school procedures should not be chosen to represent the school.
-We do however accept that children do make mistakes and that one single behaviour episode (depending on its severity) will be excused in relation to representing the school.
+We do however accept that children do make mistakes and that one single behaviour episode (depending on its severity) will be excused in relation to representing the school. - 11.6 Staff record behaviour incidents on an online system called CPOMs.
+This then alerts senior staff to the incident so that they can take further action if necessary.
+The alerts remain logged and therefore build a picture of children over time.